joedolson/my-calendar/src/readme.txt

 4. Visit My Calendar -> Help for assistance with shortcode options or widget configuration.

 == Changelog ==

+= 3.4.21 =

+* Bug fix: Settings that allow HTML were aggressively sanitized, stripping HTML.
+* Bug fix: Location field should not be disabled in shortcode generator when has value.
+* Bug fix: Provide easier access to calendar page in shortcode generator.
+* Bug fix: (Design) Fix change of month heading in mini calendar.
+* Bug fix: Fix month number enumeration in date classes.
+* Bug fix: Improve counting of events in upcoming events lists.
+* Docs: Documentation on `mc_get_uri` filter incorrect.
+* Change: Pass $event object to `mc_return_uri` filter.

 = 3.4.20 =